 Joker Game is certainly breath of fresh air but it is not a must see.
-It is one of those animes where every now and then you start thinking: 'Hey, this stuff is really cool” only to be hammered in the face a frame later on as you progress with the show.
+It is one of those animes where every now and then you start thinking: 'Hey, this stuff looks promising” only to be hammered in the face a frame later on as you progress with the show.

-As said, for everything that's done well, it is ashamed that the show is gone episodic ala “spies of the week” by episode 3.
+For everything that's done well, it is ashamed that the show is gone to episodic ala “spies of the week” by episode 3.
 Now don’t get me wrong.
 In theory that could be work and I don’t mind when a show being episodic, but Joker Game is one of the cases where it really doesn’t fit episodic structure, here’s the reason why:

 Firstly, the sudden shift from straightforward to episodic is no means bad as long as the plot was for the lack of better words “good.”
 Sadly it isn’t, the plot was too formulaic and too predictable that one could guess what will happen.
-It always started with some cases in some European country, some military organization/person there will got involved, the most unsuspicious person is our Japanese spy and in the end he will finish his mission and tell the audiences his plan ala Death Note’s “According to Keikaku.”
+It always started with some cases in some European country, some military organization/person there will got involved, the most unsuspicious person is our Japanese spy and in the end he will finish his mission and tell the audiences his plan like some genius would be.
 There are maybe some difference and modification but that’s very minor.
 As a result of this is that the tension was lacking because no matter how much the spies has problem and situation where it almost impossible to beat, they will always pull it off.
 Pacing is kind of suffering as well due to this formulaic plot with far too much time allotted to things already seen before and too little to what makes particular sequence different from the ones before.

 The second issue is the cast themselves.
 With only 12 episodes Joker Game has too many casts to handle with so little time in a hand.
 Moreover the show is plot-driven where most of the story is told by exposition and characters dialogue.
 As a result the whole cast seems flat and were by and large stereotypes.
 You may argue that they're flat because they’re spies, but c'mon it is work of fiction, your characters does need to attract audience because it is a show not real live documentary.